greg-raven/Uncommon-Sense/_posts/2009-04-04-the-problem-with-socialism.md

 tag: 'Margaret Thatcher'
 ---

-The problem with socialism is that you eventually run out of other people’s money.
+The problem with socialism is that you eventually run out of other people's money.